KentFletcher/data-structures-and-algorithms/README.md

 - challenge 09 worked with Ken Harman, and got help from Brandon Gibbs assisted me on the last 3 problems.
 - Challenge 10, Brandon Gibbs walked me through this entire exercise.
 - Challenge 12 I got a lot of help from Joe Lee.
+- Challenge 13 and 14 got a good deal of help from Brandon Gibbs